lukasobg/game-of-life/README.md

 # Conway's Game of Life

-I was interested in this simulation as it displays how complex structures appear from a VERY simple
+I was interested in this simulation as it displays how complex structures appear from a very simple initial state with simple rules.
-set of rules and initial state.
 I decided to build the game myself with C++ and SFML.

 # Set up your environment